Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 3. **Using GitHub Codespaces with Copilot:**
    - Explore the integration of GitHub Codespaces with GitHub Copilot.
    - Understand how Copilot can be utilized in a collaborative coding environment.
+   - Use the GitHub Codespaces to push/commit the local files from VS Code to GitHub.

 4. **Explore GitHub Copilot Features:**
    - Experiment with Copilot in various coding scenarios.